"

 Psychological Shadow of Power

-Paradoxical governmental doublet of visibility and secrecy is nicely captured by Freud as it is discussed by Peter Galison: “The State exacts the utmost degree of obedience and sacrifice from its citizens, but at the same time it treats them like children by an excess of secrecy and a censorship upon news and expressions of opinion which leaves the spirits of those whose intellects it thus suppresses defenseless against every unfavorable turn of events and every sinister rumor.” (p.
-244) According to Peter Galison, Freud reflected this oppositional political topology of censorship and knowledge instigated by state in his model of psyche.
+The paradoxical governmental doublet of visibility and secrecy is nicely captured by Freud, as discussed by Peter Galison: “The State exacts the utmost degree of obedience and sacrifice from its citizens, but at the same time it treats them like children by an excess of secrecy and a censorship upon news and expressions of opinion which leaves the spirits of those whose intellects it thus suppresses defenseless against every unfavorable turn of events and every sinister rumor.” (p.
+244) According to Peter Galison, Freud reflected this oppositional political topology of censorship and knowledge instigated by the state in his model of the psyche.
 “Have you ever seen a foreign newspaper which has passed the Russian censorship at the frontier?
 Words, whole clauses and sentences are blacked out so that what is left becomes unintelligible.
 A Russian censorship of this kind comes about in psychoses and produces the apparently meaningless deliria”.
 (Galison, 2012, p.
 238)

 “The postal censorship makes such passages unreadable by blacking them out; the dream censorship replaced them by an incomprehensible mumble.”
 (Galison, 2012, p.
 251) As space of consciousness of a person is conditioned and limited by an agency which also belongs the person, we can see that modern society operates within a similar divided arrangement of disciplined bodies and biopolitical populations on the one side and governmental practice and human sciences coordinated in a networked fashion as a secondary society supported by security and media apparatus whose principle of organization is diffused and becomes anonymous, invisible, secret just like an unconscious, constituting secret interiority of society.
 “Censorship was, for Freud, even in the early days, both a psychic agency and a literal mechanism enlisted for political repression and stabilization.”
 (Galison, 20212, p.
 238) Thus we can conceptualize a historically opened fissure in our consciousness of society as social beings caused by this doubling.
 Our image of science, practice of knowledge, the role of state, the principle and diverse beings of power is essentially fragmentary; even on both side of this divide it is humans that take up different roles.